grpc/proposal/A17-client-side-health-checking.md

 attempt will be subject to exponential backoff.
 When the next attempt starts, the subchannel will transition to state `CONNECTING`.

-When the client channel is shutting down or when the backend sends a GOAWAY, the client will cancel the `Watch()` call.
+When the client subchannel is shutting down or when the backend sends a GOAWAY, the client will cancel the `Watch()` call.
 There is no need to wait for the final status from the server in this case.